chocolatey-community/chocolatey-packages/automatic/firefox/README.md

 `choco install Firefox --params "/l:en-GB /RemoveDistributionDir"`

 ## Notes

 - Looking for Firefox Developer Edition?
 Install the [firefox-dev](/packages/firefox-dev) package.
-- Looking for Firefox for Personal Use?
-Install the [Firefox](/packages/Firefox) package.
+- Looking for Firefox Extended Support Release?
+Install the [FirefoxESR](/packages/FirefoxESR) package.
-- If locale package parameter is not present, this package installs Firefox ESR in the first language which matches this list:
+- If locale package parameter is not present, this package installs Firefox in the first language which matches this list:
-  1. If Firefox ESR is already installed it uses the same language as the already installed one.
+  1. If Firefox is already installed it uses the same language as the already installed one.
   1. The Windows system language.
-  1. If Firefox ESR does not support the system language, it will fall back to `en-US`.
+  1. If Firefox does not support the system language, it will fall back to `en-US`.